 Deana’s story: The fight for Coalville’s empty buildings

-Deana Wildgoose is one of the six community activists leading our campaign.
+Deana Wildgoose is one of the eight community activists leading our campaign.
 Here’s her story of fighting to take over empty buildings in Coalville – against the odds.

 Hello, I’m Deana from Coalville C.A.N.
 I’m part of the Community Power Act campaign and I’m really passionate about trying to make community power happen.
 I think it would be really great for the whole country to start getting people in control of their spaces and places, and that’s what we’re trying to do in Coalville.